Fox Chase Cancer Center

 Kimmel Cancer Center at Jefferson Hospital

 The 150 physicians and scientists at the Kimmel Cancer Center are discovering and developing novel approaches to cancer treatment while trying to better understand the way the disease behaves.
 Toward this end, they conduct more than 100 clinical trials a year and manage 20 institutions in the area in the cancer-care business.
-The colorectal cancer section is finalizing data from a National Cancer Institute study to determine if a blood test for the protein that causes traveler’s diarrhea could lead to an accurate picture of the extent and progress of colon and rectal cancers.
-Moreover, current clinical trials are testing the effectiveness of a variety of different treatment combinations for colon cancer.
-Kimmel bridges mainstream medicine with alternative and complementary therapies through the hospital’s integrative medicine program, and the busy radiation oncology center offers all the latest modalities (233 South 10th Street, 800-JEFF-NOW).
+They bridge mainstream medicine with alternative and complementary therapies through the hospital’s integrative medicine program and the busy radiation oncology center offers all the latest modalities.
+Kimmel’s Multidisciplinary Genitourinary Center provides those with urological cancers input from multiple cancer specialists in order to determine an appropriate treatment plan, and in one of their current clinical trials, they are testing the prospective of selenium for prostate cancer prevention (233 South 10th Street, 800-JEFF-NOW).